CNIB Night Steps mixes awareness and fun, raises funds for programs in Toronto

 The Curiosity Club - Toronto

 You’re never too old to learn!
 Expand your horizons in a welcoming, inclusive environment.
-Each month we’ll explore a new topic: History, geography, science, travel, social trends, etc. From the mysteries of the cell, to the intricacies of the skeleton, this month’s Curiosity Club will explore biology through tactile models and audio description.
+Each month we’ll explore a new topic: History, geography, science, travel, social trends, etc. This month’s Curiosity Club will explore the world of scent!
+Tracey Tief, Certified Natural Health Practitioner, of Anarres Natural Health, will lead a workshop on the use of scent in creating safe and delightful body care products.
+You’ll get the chance to sample many aromatic oils, and you’ll make your own scented perfume/cologne to take home!
+To help pay for supplies a $10 contribution is encouraged but not required.
 Come out for a fun conversation.Read more

 Bill C-81 is now law!